umberto-fontanazza/kiruna-explorer/API documentation.md

 ## DELETE `/documents/{id}/links`

-Deletes the link between the document with id = `{id}` and `targetNodeId` specified by the query parameter.
+Deletes the link between the document with id = `{id}` and `targetDocumentId` specified by the query parameter.
 If you want to remove just one of the `linkTypes` replace the link with `PUT /documents/{id}/links`

 ### Query parameters

- - `targetNodeId`: id of the document at the other end of the link.
+ - `targetDocumentId`: id of the document at the other end of the link.

 ### Success status